vigetlabs/craft-viget-base/docs/parts-kit.md

 ## Setup

-Inside of your `templates` folder, create a `parts-kit` folder.
-The module will automatically read all subfolders and files and generate a navigation.
+Inside of your `templates` directory, create a `parts-kit` directory.
+The module will automatically read all subdirectories and files and generate a navigation.

-**Note: This only supports one level of subfolders.**
+**Note: This only supports one level of subdirectories.**

 ### Example Directory Structure